Federal Sex Offenses

-If you've been charged with a federal sex crime, don't waste any time in calling an experienced criminal defense attorney.
-At Roberts Law Group, PLLC, our Raleigh federal sex crime lawyer has worked on both sides of the courtroom.
+If you’ve been charged with a federal sex crime, don’t waste any time in calling an experienced criminal defense attorney.
+At Marcilliat & Mills PLLC, our Raleigh federal sex crime lawyer has worked on both sides of the courtroom.
 This experience helps him craft a thorough defense strategy that focuses on minimizing or eliminating the charges against you.
 Contact our North Carolina law firm for more information.

 Defending Against All Federal Sex Crime Charges

-Any federal sex crime can lead to criminal consequences, registration as a sex offender and a permanently ruined reputation.
-When facing such harsh consequences, don't wait to seek aggressive, dedicated representation.
-Attorney Patrick Roberts has experience defending against federal sex crimes charges, and is here to fight hard to limit the consequences you are facing for sex offense charges involving:
+Any federal sex crime can lead to criminal consequences, registration as a sex offender, and a permanently ruined reputation.
+When facing such harsh consequences, don’t wait to seek aggressive, dedicated representation.
+Marcilliat & Mills PLLC has experience defending against federal sex crimes charges and is here to fight hard to limit the consequences you are facing for sex offense charges involving:

 Contact Our North Carolina Federal Criminal Offense Lawyer

-Contact attorney Patrick Roberts to schedule a free initial consultation.
+Contact attorney Marcilliat & Mills PLLC to schedule a free initial consultation.
 If you feel we are the right law firm for you, we can promise that we will be by your side and at your service throughout the legal process.

 U.S. vs. J.R.